dhruvasuresh/rugguard-x-bot/README.md

 # Project RUGGUARD Twitter Bot

-A Twitter bot that analyzes account trustworthiness when triggered by the phrase "@projectruggaurd riddle me this" in a reply.
+A Twitter bot that analyzes account trustworthiness when triggered by the phrase "@projectrugguard riddle me this" in a reply.
 The bot is specifically designed for the Solana ecosystem to help users assess the trustworthiness of token projects and accounts.

 ## How It Works

 ### Trigger Mechanism
-1. The bot monitors Twitter for replies containing "@projectruggaurd riddle me this"
+1. The bot monitors Twitter for replies containing "@projectrugguard riddle me this"
 2. When found, it identifies the original tweet being replied to
 3. The bot then analyzes the original tweet's author (not the person who replied)